Everybody loves a fire pit.

 We get this question a lot.
 How to decide?

-Gas fire pits are more expensive than wood burning models.
+Gas fire pits are more expensive than wood burning fire pits.

 Why?
 A few reasons.

-— You need a burner.
+— You need a burner for a gas fire pit.
 This is where your gas ignites and lights up the night.
 You'll also need a burner pan.
-This holds the media ( lava rock or glass) to hide the burner.
+This holds the media (lava rock or glass) to hide the burner.

 How rustic are you?
-Do you love the idea of throwing logs on the fire, watching the sparks fly, and tending the flames like a Boy Scout?
+Do you love the idea of throwing logs on the fire, watching the sparks fly, and tending the flames?

 Do you want to roast hot dogs on the fire or cook up pouches of potatoes and onions, cowboy style?